 First: The essentials!
 You will need your upholstery paint colour of choice, as well as masking tape and a face mask to protect you from the fumes.

 First give the chair a quick clean making sure all dust and dirt is off, or the paint won’t stick.
-Then use the masking tape to cover the parts of the chair that you don’t want painted.
-I covered the wooden legs.
+Then use the masking tape to cover the parts of the chair that you don’t want to be painted.
+I chose to just cover the wooden legs.

 Well… that’s it!
 Just allow the paint to dry, and accessorise with a nice bright cushion, and you have a lovely new chair on a low budget.
-The cushion was just £12 from Homesense, and the paint was around £13 from fabricspray.co.uk
+The cushion was just £12 from Homesense, and the fabric spray paint was around £13.

 I would love to hear from anyone else who has used fabric paints on upholstery, so please feel free to get in touch 🙂